-2025 2024 £m £m Adjusting items included within operating costs: Restructuring costs (i) 33 10 Costs associated with the closure of the Cadent Gas Pension Scheme (ii) 24 33 34 Adjusting items included within finance income: Net gains on derivative financial instruments (iii) (6) (22) Total included within profit before tax 27 12 Included within taxation: Tax on adjusting items Tax credit on restructuring activities and costs associated with closure of the Cadent Gas Pension Scheme (8) (9) Tax charge on net gains on derivative financial instruments (3) Total adjusting items after tax 20 9 Analysis of total adjusting items after tax Total adjusting items included within operating costs after tax 25 25 Total adjusting items included within finance income after tax (5) (16) 20 9
+2025 £m 2024 £m Adjusting items included within operating costs: ~ 2111 Restructuring costs (i) 33 10 Costs associated with the closure of the Cadent Gas Pension Scheme (ii) - 24 33 34 Adjusting items included within finance income: Net gains on derivative financial instruments (iii) (6) (22) Total included within profit before tax 27 12 Included within taxation: Tax on adjusting items Tax credit on restructuring activities and costs associated with closure of the Cadent Gas Pension Scheme (8) (9) Tax charge on net gains on derivative financial instruments (3) Total adjusting items after tax 20 9 Analysis of total adjusting items after tax Total adjusting items included within operating costs after tax 25 25 Total adjusting items included within finance income after tax (5) 20 (16)

 (i) The Group is completing a transformation programme to improve the efficiency of our operations by restructuring the business.
-During the year the Group recognised £33 million in adjusting items in relation to our Operational Efficiency programmes and Voluntary Redundancy programmes (cumulative expenditure £43 million).
+During the year the Group recognised £33 million in adjusting items in relation to our Operational Efficiency programmes and Voluntary Redundancy programme in order to drive efficiency (cumulative expenditure £43 million).
 These activities are infrequent and adjusting in nature, and are financially material over the course of the multi-year excercise.

-(ii) The DB Scheme closed to future accrual on 31 March 2024.
+(ii) The DB scheme closed to future accrual on 31 March 2024.
 In the prior year the Group recognised £24 million in adjusting items which related to the closure.